 Practices are held at RVC-Byrdhill or RVC-Stonebridge.
 It will depend upon your team and coaching assignment as to where you will practice, but most teams will have practices held at both locations.

-The Zonal and National level teams will practice 3 times a week.
-The Regional level teams will practice 2 times a week.
-The Virginia Youth Volleyball League (VYVL) level teams will practice 1-2 times a week.
-Generally, each practice session will last for 1 hour and 45 minutes.
-The earliest practice start time is 4:30 pm and the latest practice start time is 8:00 pm.
+Generally, each practice session will last for 1 hour and 45 minutes with the earliest practice start time being 4:30 pm and the latest practice start time being 8:00 pm.

-The specific practice time will depend upon the availability of the coach and the courts.
+The specific practice days and times will depend upon the availability of the coach and the courts.